-You’ve probably heard of Kilimanjaro Mountain.
+You’ve probably heard of Climbing Mount Kilimanjaro Packages.
 But did you know that you can climb it?
 This article will teach you the most important facts about the mountain and its animals.
 Learn about its climate, climbing routes, and other fascinating facts.
 These are just some facts you should know about Kilimanjaro Mountain before attempting to climb it.
 Don’t miss these amazing facts.

 It is the tallest mountain: